Hands-On Fountain Pens

 We’ll explore ways to document and imagine life in this moment:

-- Art and expressive journals with techniques and encouragement to paint, draw, collage, and write (handwritten or typed, printed and pasted into the journal.)
+- Art, nature, and/or reflective journals with techniques and encouragement to paint, draw, collage, and write (handwritten or typed, printed and pasted into the journal.)

 - Fountain pens that make everyday writing a creative experience.